FNaqavi/GenAI-with-LLMs/README.md

 # GenAI-with-LLMs
 ## Generative AI with Large Language Models
-The labs are done in AWS sagemaker studio.
+The labs are done in Jupyter notebook through AWS sagemaker studio.

 ---------------------
 ### week 1